 Q: How often will my daughter meet with her mentor?

-Mentorships generally are booked weekly, but some writers choose to meet with their mentors twice or even once per month.
-Online Writer's Circles meet weekly on a specified schedule.
-Editorial letter mentorships optionally include a one time, one-on-one mentorship.
+Mentorships generally are booked weekly, but some writers choose to meet with their mentors every other week or even once per month.

 Q: How will you choose a mentor for my son?